Talisman: Uraniborg

 The Renaissance scientific building Uraniborg has been interpreted as an astrological talisman to support the work and health of scholars working inside it, designed using Marsilio Ficino's theorized mechanism for astrological influence.
 Length ratios that the designer, the astrologer and alchemist Tycho Brahe, worked into the building and its gardens match those that Heinrich Cornelius Agrippa associated with Jupiter and the sun.
 This choice would have counteracted the believed tendency of scholars to be phlegmatic, melancholy and overly influenced by the planet Saturn.

 The Serpent's Gate in the Citadel of Aleppo

-The Serpent’s Gate is a gate in the Aleppo Citadel that contains a talismanic relief depicting two serpents.
-The serpents are biting their own body and encircling stars.
+The Serpent's Gate is a gate in the Aleppo Citadel that contains a talismanic relief depicting two serpents.
+The serpents are biting their own bodies and encircling stars.
 The serpents are believed to have protective powers against the enemies of the citadel.

-Bab Al-Tilsam
+Bab Al-Talsim

-The Bab Al-Tilsam, or the Talisman Gate, was a gate in Baghdad known for its talismanic inscriptions.
+Bab al-Talsim, or the Talisman Gate, was a gate in Baghdad known for its talismanic inscriptions.
 The gate depicts two knotted serpents who are being held by a seated figure who is believed to be the Caliph.
-Just like the Serpent’s Gate, the serpents are supposed to give protection against their enemies.
+Just like the Serpent's Gate, the serpents are supposed to give protection against their enemies.